 360º EXAMINATION OF CAS CAPABILITY

-International Close Air Support will provide you with an unprecedented view of future of CAS, covering topics including operational feedback, targeting, training, Airspace Deconfliction, Digitalisation of CAS and Precision Weaponry.
+International Close Air Support occurred in September in London.
+The event provided attendees with an unprecedented view of future of CAS, covering topics including operational feedback, targeting, training, Airspace Deconfliction, Digitalisation of CAS and Precision Weaponry.

-International Close Air Support 2012 will see the addition of two pre-conference focus days on precision weapons and targeting and maximise simulation and training.
+International Close Air Support 2012 saw the addition of two successful pre-conference focus days on precision weapons and targeting and maximise simulation and training.

 International Close Air Support will allow you to: